 When you need a building consent for a deck

-You only need a building consent for decks, platforms, bridges, boardwalks and similar structures where someone can fall more than 1.5 meters.
+You only need a building consent for decks, platforms, bridges, boardwalks and similar structures where someone can fall more than 1.5 metres from the proposed structure.

-Under Building Code clause F4, you must have a safety barrier on structures where there is a fall of 1 meter and more.
+Under Building Code clause F4, you must have a safety barrier on structures where there is a fall of 1 metre or more.